damayantiazure/devsecops/Labs/Module-1-Creating-a-DevOps-Pipeline-Lab.md

 ## Exercise 2: Confirm the deployment in Azure

+1. On the first run, you will need to give permission.
+Click through the pipeline, and click the "Permit" button.

 1. Wait until the pipeline completes the execution.

     ![Edit Release Pipeline](./Images/CreateServiceConnection-08.png =800x)